paskal/claude-go-tests/README.md

 # Claude Go Tests Template

 This repository serves as a template for writing robust Go tests using Claude AI.
-By forking this repository and connecting it to a Claude Project, you'll provide Claude with clear examples and context so it can generate tests that match your style and best practices.
+By forking this repository and connecting it to a Claude Project, you'll provide Claude with clear examples and context so it can generate tests that match your preferred style and best practices.

 ## Quick Start Guide